sjanel/coincenter/README.md

 ### Multi Trade

 If you want to trade coin *AAA* into *CCC* but exchange does not have a *AAA-CCC* market and have *AAA-BBB* and *BBB-CCC*, then it's possible with a multi trade by changing `--trade` into `--multitrade`.
 Options are the same than for a simple trade. `coincenter` starts by evaluating the shortest conversion path to reach *CCC* from *AAA* and then applies the single trades in the correct order to its final goal.

+Similarly to single trade, you can use command line option `--multitrade-all` when you want to sell all available amount from a currency.

 #### Trade simulation